 Common triggers of pressure urticaria include walking (sustained pressure on the feet), manual labor (sustained pressure on the hands), sitting (sustained pressure on the buttocks), laying down (sustained pressure on the back), and tight clothing.
-Pressure urticaria can be extremely debilitating, and it tends to impact quality of life more significantly than most other form of chronic urticaria.
+Pressure urticaria can be extremely debilitating, and it tends to impact quality of life more significantly than most other forms of chronic urticaria.

-Pressure urticaria is associated with other forms of chronic urticaria, dermographism, and aspirin intolerance.
+Pressure urticaria is associated with other forms of chronic urticaria, and aspirin intolerance.
 It presents as deep swelling often accompanied by burning, stinging, pain, and dysesthesias at the involved site.
 Unusual forms may present with only pruritus and/or bullae formation.
 Systemic symptoms may be present in up to 50% of cases and include fever, chills, joint pain, headache, sweating, and dizziness.

 L50.8 – Other urticaria